• Skip to primary navigation

 Freeze For Later: Two options for freezing:

 1. Not Fully Cooked: Follow Steps 1-3 (stop before pressure cooking it).
-Freeze the uncooked chili in gallon-sized freezer bag and place it in a round container while freezing (so it freezes in the shape of the Instant Pot).
+Freeze the uncooked chili in a gallon-sized freezer bag and place it in a round container while freezing (so it freezes in the shape of the Instant Pot).
 You can remove the container once it’s frozen.

 2. Fully Cooked: Follow Steps 1-4 and let the chili fully cool.
 Place in a gallon-sized freezer bag and then set it in a round container while freezing (so it freezes in the shape of the Instant Pot).
 You can remove the container once it’s frozen.